AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 * **CannotParse.** The plug-in could not parse the file.
 The Framework will pass the file to the next highest priority plug-in.
 If the file is submitted through the drag-and-drop interface in Springboard, Location Manager, or the Field Data Editor, and there are no more registered plug-ins, then the Framework passes the file to the built-in plug-ins (e.g., SWAMI, FlowTracker *.DIS, AquaCalc) to parse.
 If the file is submitted through the AQUARIUS Acquisition API, an HTTP error is returned.
 * **SuccessfullyParsedButDataInvalid.** The plug-in parsed the file but failed to process the data.
 The framework will exit with an error.
 The error will be logged to a log file (*FieldDataPluginFramework.log*) and a "Failed" status will be reported in Springboard or an HTTP error is returned in the AQUARIUS Acquisition API.
 * **SuccessfullyParsedAndDataValid.** The plug-in parsed the file and processed the data without error.
-The framework will try to save the field data to the database and the save status will be reported below the drag-and-drop area in Springboard, Location Manager or the Field Data Editor (FDE).
+The framework will try to save the field data to the database and the save status will be reported below the drag-and-drop area in Springboard, Location Manager or the Field Data Editor (FDE) or an HTTP created status (201) is returned in the AQUARIUS Acquisition API.

 # Data Model